feisenyu/transformers_4573/awesome-transformers.md

 BertViz is an interactive tool for visualizing attention in Transformer language models such as BERT, GPT2, or T5.
 It can be run inside a Jupyter or Colab notebook through a simple Python API that supports most Huggingface models.

-Keywords: Visualization, Transformers
+Keywords: Visualization, transformers_4573

 ## [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax)

-[mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) is a haiku library using the xmap/pjit operators in JAX for model parallelism of transformers.
+[mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) is a haiku library using the xmap/pjit operators in JAX for model parallelism of transformers_4573.
 This library is designed for scalability up to approximately 40B parameters on TPUv3s.
 It was the library used to train the GPT-J model.

 Keywords: Haiku, Model parallelism, LLM, TPU